-Here’s a great little vegetarian starter recipe: try out my crispy warm mushroom brioche toast with creamy goat’s cheese… It is so simple to make.
-Delicious!
+Here is a great little vegetarian starter recipe: try out my crispy warm mushroom brioche toast with creamy goat’s cheese… And it is so simple to make.

 It happens sometimes that I have vegetarian guests coming over for dinner.
 My dad for instance.
 And then I always have a couple of vegetarian starter ideas up my sleeve.